- Step One:

 - Change the display color to black and white (or print out the page on a black and white printer) and observe whether color contrast is adequate.

-- Put away the mouse and tab through the links and form controls on a page, making sure that you can access all links and form controls, and that the links clearly indicate what they lead to.
+- Put away the mouse and tab through the links and form controls on a page.
+Make sure that you can access all links and form controls, that links have a visible focus indicator, and that they clearly indicate what they lead to.

 - Web Developer Extension for Firefox - It adds a menu and a toolbar to the browser with numerous web developer tools.